Plugin-managed sessions

 Here are some things you can try:

-If you do not need session checking and your initialization parameters are only browserHtml and actions, server-managed sessions might be a more cost-effective choice, as they live much longer than client-managed sessions.
+If you do not need session checking and your initialization parameters are only browserHtml and actions, Zyte-managed sessions might be a more cost-effective choice, as they live much longer than user-managed sessions.

 Overriding session configs

 For spiders that target a single website, using settings and request metadata keys for session initialization and session checking should do the job.
-However, for broad-crawl spiders, multi-website spiders, or for code reusability purposes, you might want to define different session configs for different websites.
+However, for broad-crawl spiders, multi-website spiders, to modify session-using requests based on session initialization responses, or for code reusability purposes, you might want to define different session configs for different websites.

 The default session config is implemented by the SessionConfig class: